1. ESSENTIAL (FAMILIAL) TREMOR

 Tremor may begin at any age and is enhanced by emotional stress.
 The tremor usually involves one or both hands, the head, or the hands and head, while the legs tend to be spared.
 The tremor is not present at rest, but emerges with action.
 Examination reveals no other abnormalities.
 Ingestion of a small quantity of alcohol commonly provides remarkable but short-lived relief by an unknown mechanism.

-Although the tremor may become more conspicuous with time, it generally leads to little disability.
+The tremor typically becomes more conspicuous with time.
 Occasionally, it interferes with manual skills and leads to impairment of handwriting.
 Speech may also be affected if the laryngeal muscles are involved.

 When refractory to first-line treatment with propranolol or primidone.